What’s new in 2020?

-- Blend datasets in Data Studio to perform cross-analysis on data that isn’t already available in OnCrawl.
+- Blend datasets in Data Studio to perform cross-analysis on data that isn’t part of a crawl.

-- If blending data, include the URL as a “join key” in any OnCrawl exports.
+- If blending data, use the URL as a “join key”.

 - Be mindful of the limitations of Google Data Studio and fix your ambitions accordingly.